-“Cool” illustration and design work is two a penny, and I’m the first to admit I’m a sucker for it.
-I love the whole acid graphic thing, the ugly design thing, web Brutalism—capricious styles that are a bit weird can be all too alluring.
+“Cool” illustration and design work is two a penny, and I’m the first to admit I’m a sucker for the alluring weirdness of styles like acid graphic thing, the ugly design thing, and web Brutalism.
 But these are often just fleeting trends with a clear originator, mimicked (albeit often well) by a thousand more.
 Which is why it’s all the more exciting to find work that’s cool but not trendy—and that’s striking in its originality.

 A recent commission, for instance, saw Luong tasked by Danish-Chinese fashion label A. A. Spectrum with the creation of bright woven labels for the brand’s last winter collection.
 Luong, who’d worked with the brand on a similar project the previous year while still a student, wasn’t given a brief.
 When she and the creative director got chatting about the label’s story, “we realized there was one sentiment we shared, which became the starting point of our project’s narrative: the feeling of being ‘Lost in Translation’,” Luong explains.